TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 **Sepia** is a reddish-brown color that is neither too dark nor too bright, making it unlikely to create high contrast with black text.
 By the point, it's a calm color that reminds me of the hue of old book pages.
 I almost smell the scent of aged paper when looking at the color!

 Actually, the web version of Pocket includes a sepia mode.
-There is a sepia option in the display settings, along with font size adjustments and light and dark modes.
+There is a sepia option in the display settings, along with font size adjustments and other color modes.

 <figure class="article__image">
   <img
     class="article__image-item"
     src="images/web-pocket-sepia-theme.png"
-    alt="Pocket sepia mode in the browser"
+    alt="Pocket with sepia mode in the browser."
   >
   <figcaption class="article__image-caption">
     I feel relieved.